Why Aren't the Doors and the Cabinet the Same Size?

 Understanding this size disparity is crucial for achieving a kitchen design that's both functional and visually appealing.

-Industry Standards for Kitchen Unit Dimensions
+Industry Standards for Kitchen Door Sizes & Dimensions

 Let's begin with some basics.
 Kitchen units may vary in width, but there's a standard height for base units.
-In the UK, it's 720mm, plus legs.
+In the UK, it's 720mm, plus 150mm legs.

 Despite this uniformity, many people wonder why the door dimensions don't align perfectly with the cabinet opening.